 Headlamp.
 For in the field and also handy for hotel rooms for reading at night or if the power goes out.
 Get one that has the red light mode so that you do not pollute your fellow photographer’s images while doing long exposures.

 Hood Loupe.
 If you are shooting with a mirrorless camera this is not needed as you can playback your photo in the viewfinder.
 For digital SLR cameras you must use the LCD on the back of the camera to check for exposure, sharpness, etc., and at times if it is bright out it is difficult to see the image.
 The Hood Loupe will allow you to analyze your photo during bright daylight.

 Camera Protection.
 There are a variety of rain covers out there for our camera.
 At a minimum, bring along a couple of shower caps to protect your setup during rain.

 Filter wrenches in case your filters get stuck on your lens.
-Here is a set for filters from 67mm to 86mm.
 Make sure you get the right size for your lenses.

 Trash compactor bag for sitting on or kneeling in the field.